krivard/codalab-worksheets-wiki/Dev:-Set-Up-a-Development-Computer.md

 1. Create a local settings override in `codalab/settings/local.py`.
 There is an example, `local_sample.py`, in the settings directory.

-1. When your next coding session comes along, remember to work in the virtual environment you created:
+**Important:** When your next coding session comes along, remember to work in the virtual environment you created:

     **Windows**
     ```